ahoneybun/nyxi-installer/README.md

 - Create a root partition in the LVM.
 - Install systemd-boot*.

-* Pinebook Pro is using GRUB currently.
+* Pinebook Pro is using GRUB currently and that is in the main-pbp branch

 ## Roadmap